-Home-based microdermabrasion, which Herrmann recommends should be done once to twice a week, can help topical products better penetrate skin while providing a coveted glow.
+Home-based microdermabrasion, which Herrmann recommends should be done once to twice a week, can help topical products better penetrate the skin while providing a coveted glow.
 However, she also advises to not get too addicted to that post-kit sheen.
 "Although the glow that's achieved after removing the outer layer of dead skin cells can be addicting, it's important not to overdo it," Herrmann notes.
 "Too many weekly uses can leave skin raw, red, and more susceptible to allergens.
 Remember to use a good moisturizer after treatments, too, to help keep skin protected."

 Since at-home microdermabrasion can be new territory for most people, we asked Herrmann to recommend her favorite kits so that you can try this trend out for yourself.
 She adds that it's best to consult a dermatologist with your pick before using it and to remember to pair this routine with a regular office visit.

-"This device uses small aluminum oxide crystal-coated disks that spin and scrub away dulling dead cells," she adds.
-"It has multiple disks that are perfect for many skin types and body areas.
-It's also quite compact, making it perfect for travel."
+This device is compact, making it perfect for travel.
+"The device uses small aluminum oxide crystal-coated disks that spin and scrub away dulling dead cells," Herrmann adds.
+"It has multiple disks that are perfect for many skin types and body areas."